SebinSong/RQM---Freecodecamp-frontEnd-Project/README.md

 # RQM---Freecodecamp-frontEnd-Project
-RQM is an acronym of Random Quote Machine and it's an simple application that shows a randomly picked quotes for a specific keyword.
+RQM stands for Random Quote Machine and it's an simple application that shows a randomly picked quotes for a specific keyword.
+It's created with HTML5 Canvas.